Azure/azureml-assets/assets/models/system/salesforce-blip-image-captioning-base/description.md

 ```

 #### Model inference - image to text
-For a sample image below, the output text is "a stream in the middle of a forest".
+For sample image below, the output text is "a stream in the middle of a forest".

 <img src="https://automlcesdkdataresources.blob.core.windows.net/finetuning-image-models/images/Model_Result_Visualizations(Do_not_delete)/output_blip_image_captioning_base.png" alt="Salesforce-BLIP-image-captioning-base">